“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

-There are also no emoticons and the picture itself doesn’t make a good pattern interrupt (white elements).
+There are no emoticons, and the picture doesn’t make a suitable pattern interrupt (white elements).

 They might want to add a colored arrow pointing to the bananas on the table.

-What I like is that they use a red pattern interrupt with the benefit of “free” in the top left corner of the picture.
+I like that they use a red pattern interrupt with the benefit of “free” in the top left corner of the picture.

 The picture itself is also good, using a young and happy family.

 This ad has good potential, but it would need many more changes.

-The rest of the picture is stuffed.
-I would take out the logo on the top right and the benefit text in the bottom.
+The rest of the picture is stuffed, and I would take out the logo on the top right and the benefit text on the bottom.

-The benefit text is good, but I would rather use it in the description text, which in itself doesn’t read very well.
+The benefit text is good, but I would use it in the description text, which doesn’t read very well.